Zhou Zhixin

 Zhou Zhixin (周志鑫 (Zhōu Zhìxīn); born August 1965) is a Chinese scientist and university administrator, an academician of the Chinese Academy of Sciences, and currently president of the Space Engineering University.

-He is an alternate member of the 20th Central Committee of the Chinese Communist Party.
+He is an alternate of the 20th Central Committee of the Chinese Communist Party.

 Biography

 Zhou was born in Taihu County, Anhui, in August 1965.
 He attended Taihu High School.
 He graduated from the PLA Institute of Electronic Engineering before gaining a master's degree and a doctor's degree from the Harbin Institute of Technology.

 Zhou became a researcher at the Beijing Institute of Remote Sensing Information in 1999, and finally becoming its director.

 In November 2017, Zhou was appointed president of the newly founded Space Engineering University.